qrti/funcList/README.md

 - multiple found references are marked with bracketed numbers
   they are selectable with consecutive clicks
 - multiple lists can exist for one source file

+# Flaws
+- avoid editing reference lists
+  references may mess up (-> [History](#history))
+  vsCode API has no possibility to make untitled file scheme documents read only
+- wrong formulated regular expressions may cause unpredictable display results

+# History

+- __V0.5__
+  based on document content provider
+  reference lists are read only and have to be closed and reopened for refresh and therefore loose user set width
+- __V0.6__
+  based on untitled file scheme
+  reference lists are editable and refresh keeps user set width (-> [Flaws](#flaws))

 # How to run locally